Tewr/BlazorWorker/README.md

 Or a fully custom implementation can be used, or if you want to change Serialize.Linq to some other library): https://github.com/Tewr/BlazorWorker/blob/4c9f1320c22f90e4d6e954238ad9b1e0e3f627ce/src/BlazorWorker.Demo/SharedPages/Shared/CustomExpressionSerializer.cs#L22-L45

-Special thanks to [@petertorocsik](https://github.com/petertorocsik) for a first idea implementation of this mechanism.
+Special thanks to [@petertorocsik](https://github.com/petertorocsik) for a first idea and implementation of this mechanism.

 ## More Culture!